NicoJanE/MariaDB/Howtos/setup.md

 ## ℹ️ Introduction

-This guide explains how to set up and access a MariaDB database with phpMyAdmin using Docker Compose.
+This guide explains how to set up and access a MariaDB database with phpMyAdmin using Docker Compose.By default this container uses our default External Docker network settings, to make sure containers in this network can work together.
-It also describes how to connect other containers or external applications to the same database service.

 <details>
   <summary class="clickable-summary">
   <span  class="summary-icon"></span> <!-- Square Symbol -->
   <b>What's in my network</b>
   </summary>
-It can be useful to know what containe, IP4 addresses and ports are used in a network For this I have a script that displays the information for you. it can be found in my **Powershelll-Utilities** repository [**here**](https://github.com/NicoJanE/Powershell-Utilities).
-Use the `docker-netw-info` directory to execute the scrip
+It can be useful to know what container, IPv4 addresses and ports are used in a network For this we have a script that displays the information for you. it can be found in my **Powershelll-Utilities** repository [**here**](https://github.com/NicoJanE/Powershell-Utilities).
+Use the `docker-netw-info` directory to execute the script
 </details>

 ## ⚡🏃‍♂️ Quick Setup